Report a Quality and Safety Issue with a JCI-Accredited Organization

 JCI will review and evaluate all complaints, as appropriate, based on the information JCI receives.
 JCI requires that accredited organizations must ensure that no retaliatory actions will be taken against individuals who submit complaints to JCI.

-Submit Complaints to:
+Submit Complaints To:

-Quality and Safety Monitoring
+Office of Quality and Safety Monitoring

 Joint Commission International Accreditation